 Reversal Patterns Accuracy Matrix

-Another very important pattern that signals continuation is the “gap.”
+Another essential pattern that signals continuation is the gap.
 A gap occurs when the price of a stock during a given period is significantly higher or lower than the price range of that stock for the previous period.
-The price did not overlap at all over the two periods.
+The prices did not overlap at all over the two periods.

-This leaves what is known as a “gap” in the price chart.
-A “gap up” in the stock price is a show of strength.
+This leaves what is known as a gap in the price chart.
+A gap in the stock price is a show of strength.
 This tells us that the demand for the stock was so strong on the open that it jumped many points higher.
-The opposite is true for a “gap down.”
-This signifies weakness as the stock gaps down usually due to aggressive selling.
+The opposite is true for a gap down.
+This signifies weakness as the stock gaps down, usually due to aggressive selling.

-The Breakaway Gap usually occurs when a stock is moving in a normal way through a price range or channel, then the demand for the stock suddenly explodes and the stock “gaps out” of the current trend.
+The breakaway gap usually occurs when a stock moves through a price range or channel, then the demand for the stock explodes, and the stock “gaps out” of the current trend.
 This is a sign of strength and a very bullish sign with a “gap up.”
 A breakaway gap to the downside is a sure sign of weakness.

-The Exhaustion Gap can be the second or third gap and occurs during a very strong upsurge in price.
-This is a warning, as it might signify that the stock has over extended itself and may be due a change in trend or a pull back.
-The opposite is true for an exhaustion gap on the downside which might signal a bottom is near.
+The exhaustion gap can be the second or third gap and occurs during a powerful upsurge in price.
+This is a warning, as it might signify that the stock has overextended itself and may be due to a change in trend or a pullback.
+The opposite is true for an exhaustion gap on the downside, which might signal a bottom is near.